RomainDel59/LawAndDuty/README.md

 ---

+# Testing

+For information about testing the mod (unit tests and integration tests), see [TESTING.md](TESTING.md).

+---

 # Note

 My native language is French, so I translated the localization into other languages with AI, but it may contain errors.
 Please help me fix it by submitting a merge request!